 8. Escape from the Social Trap

 Working in a call center, you will meet co-workers who love to party, drink after shift, and eat out in fancy restaurants.
 This is especially true with those around Makati area.

 Journalist Daniel Barna shared that Millennials spend a large portion of their income on pleasure, and they especially love restaurants.

 Call center agents usually spend around half of their salary for eating out.
 Not because they are lazy to cook, but mostly because they are pressured to eat out with their peers.

 To avoid peer pressure, choose the group of friends who have the same financial goals as you.
 Remember: Being with three wise men can make you the fourth wise man.

 9. Practice Living Hacks in Metro Manila Below Your Means

 Prudential Financial found out that the rate of millennials saving for the future is declining.
 Out of 2,000 surveyed adults, 57% of millennials admitted that they haven’t started saving even for their retirement.

 When saving up, set aside a part of your salary regularly.
 You can even start with a small amount, but make sure that you can sustain it.
 It can be P50 a day or P500 every payday.

 Saving takes a lot of self-control and focus to keep up.
 Most financial experts advise that spending must come after saving.
 It is like rewarding your future self with a better financial status for the hard work you are doing now.

 10. Save on Bulk Buying

 Let go of the “tingi-tingi” mentality.
 You are just paying for the packaging and consumer’s tax multiple times.

 When doing your groceries, consider buying in bulk rather than by piece in convenient stores such as 7-11 and MiniStop.
 Convenient stores charge grocery and food items 10% to 20% higher than in PureGold, San Roque, or Super8.

 Set a day in a week when you will go to the grocery.
 Always bring a grocery list.
-Compare prices of items in smaller packages from bigger ones, and you will be surprised on how much you can save.
+Compare prices of items in smaller packages from bigger ones, and you will be surprised at how much you can save.